-The following information provides reconciliations of the supplemental non-IFRS financial measures, presented herein to the most directly comparable financial measures calculated and presented in accordance with IFRS.
+The following information provides reconciliations of the supplemental non-IFRS financial measures, as compared to the most directly comparable financial measures calculated and presented in accordance with IFRS.
 The Company has provided the non-IFRS financial measures, which are not calculated or presented in accordance with IFRS, as supplemental information.

 These supplemental non-IFRS financial measures are presented because management has evaluated the financial results both including and excluding the adjusted items and believes that the supplemental non-IFRS financial measures presented provide additional perspective and insight when analyzing the core operating performance of the business.
-These supplemental non-IFRS measures should not be considered superior to, as a substitute for, or as an alternative to, and should be considered in conjunction with, the IFRS financial measures presented.
-The following table reconciles non-IFRS measures to the most directly comparable IFRS measures.
+These supplemental non-IFRS measures should not be considered superior to, as a substitute for, or as an alternative to the IFRS financial measures presented.
+Instead, they should be considered in conjunction with, the IFRS financial measures presented.